Kamikaze (Eminem album)

-Kamikaze is the tenth studio album by American rapper Eminem, released on August 31, 2018, by Aftermath Entertainment, Shady Records, and Interscope Records.
+Kamikaze is the tenth studio album by the American rapper Eminem, released on August 31, 2018, by Shady Records, Goliath Artists, Aftermath Entertainment, and Interscope Records.
 The album, executive produced by Eminem and Dr. Dre, was released with no prior announcement just eight months after his previous album, Revival, in retaliation to the backlash it received.
 It features guest appearances from Joyner Lucas, Royce da 5'9", and Jessie Reyez.
 Production on the album was handled by Eminem, Luis Resto, Boi-1da, Tay Keith, Ronny J, Mike Will Made It, amongst others.

 Following the polarizing reception of Revival, music journalists debated over whether Eminem's relevance and ability were waning.
 Kamikaze represents a response, containing various insults against critics and rappers alike.
 The artwork is an homage to Beastie Boys' debut album, Licensed to Ill (1986).
-Kamikaze received generally favorable reviews from critics.
-Some praised it as an improvement over Revival and a welcome return to Eminem's more aggressive persona, while others criticized him for failing to adapt to the current sound of hip hop, and found the album outdated as a result.
+Critical reception towards Kamikaze ranged from mixed to positive.
+Some praised it as an improvement over Revival and a welcome return to Eminem's more aggressive persona, while others criticized him for failing to adapt to the current sound of hip-hop, and found the album outdated as a result.
 It also generated some controversy for its diss tracks against various artists.

 Kamikaze was promoted with three singles: "Fall", "Venom" (from the 2018 film of the same name), and "Lucky You", and a music video for "Good Guy", along with a supporting tour.
 Commercially, the album reached number one in 21 countries, becoming Eminem's ninth consecutive number-one album in the United States, and later becoming the best-selling hip-hop album of 2018.
 It sold 434,000 album-equivalent units in its first week in the US and later received a platinum certification by the Recording Industry Association of America (RIAA).